jetstream-cloud/js2docs/docs/general/windows.md

 - In order to be able to access your instance later, you will need to provide a **brand-new** SSH keypair in PEM format.
 One can be generated with `ssh-keygen -m pem` in an OpenSSH-enabled terminal.
 Be sure to set a strong passphrase for now.

 - Be sure that your root disk is large enough to deploy the image; Windows tends to be larger than most Unix/Linux images.
 The default 20 GB size of some flavors is too small.
 To get around this, either select a different flavor or use a [volume-backed instance](../../faq/general-faq/#i-need-a-root-disk-larger-than-the-maximum-size-for-jetstream2-instances-can-you-create-a-custom-flavor-for-me).
 - Creating a Windows instance through Exosphere will cause the resulting instance to appear to be stuck in the "Building" status indefinitely, and many of the platform's creature comforts like [exouser](../../ui/exo/access-instance/#the-exouser-profile-passphrase) and resource monitoring will not function properly, if at all.

+!!! note "Image information"

+    Presently the image supplied by Jetstream2 is<br> ***Windows-Server-2022-JS2-Beta | bbad1676-40f1-485d-8575-ca9eac7e211e***

 ## Retrieving the Admin Password